juanrur/vtunel/README.md

 - [ ] put z-index of 00:00 from hours column well
 - [ ] put month in header
 - [ ] split header in component to make header a server component
+- [ ] split every dialog to the same component